kyma-project/kyma-companion/README.md

 ### Running Kyma Companion Locally

-You can start the FastAPI application with the following options:
+You can execute the Kyma Companion locally using the FastAPI framework with the following command:

 ```bash
 poetry run fastapi dev src/main.py --port 8000